clap-rs/clap/README.md

 4. Make your changes, and commit (`git commit -am "your message"`) (I try to use a [conventional](https://github.com/ajoslin/conventional-changelog/blob/master/CONVENTIONS.md) changelog format so I can update it using [clog](https://github.com/thoughtram/clog))
 5. If applicable, run the tests (See below)
 6. Push your changes back to your fork (`git push origin your-branch`)
 7. Create a pull request!
 (You can also create the pull request right away, and we'll merge when ready.
 This a good way to discuss proposed changes.)

 Another really great way to help is if you find an interesting, or helpful way in which to use `clap`.
 You can either add it to the `examples/` directory, or file an issue and tell me.
 I'm all about giving credit where credit is due :)

 ### Running the tests

-If contributing, you can run the tests as follows (assuming you've cloned the repo to `clap-rs/`
+If contributing, you can run the tests as follows (assuming you're in the `clap-rs` directory)

 ```
-cd clap-rs && cargo test
-cd clap-tests && make test
+cargo test && make -C clap-tests test
 ```

 ### Goals